opnsense/docs/source/manual/aliases.rst

 Using Aliases in pf Firewall Rules
 ----------------------------------
 Aliases can be used in the firewall rules to make administration of large lists easy.
-For instance we could have a list of remote ip's that should have access to certain services, when anything changes we only need to update the list.
+For instance we could have a list of remote IPs that should have access to certain services, when anything changes we only need to update the list.

-Lets create a simple alias list and assume we have 3 remote ip's that may access the ipsec server for a site to site tunnel connection:
+Let's create a simple alias list and assume we have 3 remote IPs that may access the ipsec server for a site to site tunnel connection:

 * 192.168.100.1